 Copper and vitamin C work together in a lot of places.
 One of the most important is building collagen tissues; vitamin C (along with iron) is critical for one of the first steps.
 Other nutrients like manganese, zinc, and others are also crucial for connective tissue health.
 By making sure you're getting enough vitamin C along with your copper, you enhance your ability to build resilient musculoskeletal tissues from the beginning of the process to the end.

-From the perspective of beauty and healthy skin — a window into your overall connective tissue health — copper can help your skin adapt after sun exposure by facilitating the tanning process, which helps prevent further sun damage down the road as you are getting your daily dose of vitamin D.
+From the perspective of beauty and healthy skin — a window into your overall connective tissue health — copper supplements benefit your skin after sun exposure by facilitating the tanning process, which helps prevent further sun damage down the road as you are getting your daily dose of vitamin D.

 If you want to know more about how your nutrition can affect your ability to keep your connective tissue healthy, recover from an injury, or exercise, check out Resync's new course on connective tissue nutrition!

-- Copper is crucial for building strong collagen tissues which translates into a resilient body.
+- Copper and collagen production is crucial for building a strong aresilient body.

 - Copper is also important for a healthy immune system, high levels of energy day after day, and the prevention of chronic conditions.